Our work from home starter kit consists of a few basics to get you started on optimum ergonomics and productivity:

 If you demand working off the laptop alone (and most likely maintaining poor posture by doing so), I recommend a mouse at the very least.
 I’d lose my mind using the trackpad alone.
 Get a Bluetooth one to minimize cables.
 I went with one that came with a Bluetooth dongle to not have to worry about software issues on the company laptop.

 If you add an external monitor, I recommend adding an external keyboard as well.
 This beats staying hunched over the laptop typing all day.
 Raise your laptop and external monitor screens to the appropriate height to maximize ergonomics.
+Plus, you can get lost in the world of mechanical keyboards and build your own.

 6.)
 Headset